zed-extensions/leptos/README.md

 # Leptos Extension for Zed

 This extension adds support for the [Leptos](https://github.com/leptos-rs/leptos) Rust web framework to the Zed editor.
+Primarily through syntax highlighting of `rstml` in Rust files.

 ## Features

-- Syntax highlighting for Leptos RSX within Rust files
 - Proper highlighting for Leptos template macros (`view!`, `html!`, etc.)
 - Integration with rust-analyzer for comprehensive language support
-- Auto-completion and syntax checking for Leptos components and attributes

 ## Installation

-This extension is installed automatically when you open a Leptos project in Zed.
-If you need to install it manually:

 1. Open Zed
 2. Go to Settings > Extensions